 The property value to compare with.

-Gets the user with the given property key
+Gets the user with the given property key-value pair from

 the User Admin service database.
 This is a convenience method for